-There may be cases where the deceased has contractually obligated themselves to devise a specific property by will.
-Note also the area of contractual and quasicontractual claims against the estates of deceased persons for services rendered.
+In some cases, the deceased has contractually obligated themselves to devise a specific property by will.
+Note also the area of contractual and quasi-contractual claims against the estates of deceased persons for services rendered.
 See, for example, the decision of Dhillon v.
-British Columbia (Official Administrator), [1993] B.C.W.L.D.
+Brit-(Official Administrator), [1993] ish Columbia B.C.W.L.D.
 1749 (B.C.S.C.), where the claimant successfully proved an oral contract to receive the entire estate in return for providing services to the deceased.
 Those who are members of the deceased's family and allege a specific contractual arrangement will be met with the presumption from Balfour and Balfour, [1919] 2 K.B.
 571, that legal consequences do not normally attach to familial arrangements.
 However, the law of restitution and unjust enrichment (described in the next section) allows for recovery in a much broader range of circumstances than the presumption would suggest.